Tersect-Browser/Tersect-browser/README.md

 - Activate the virtual environment
 `source .tersect/bin/activate`

-- Install the dependencies in the requirements.venv.txt file, conda channels does not have the version of hashids  needed for tersect cli, therefore tersect dependencies are in requirements.venv.txt
+- Install the dependencies in the requirements.venv.txt file.
+As conda channels does not have the version of hashids  needed for tersect cli, tersect dependencies are in requirements.venv.txt.
 `pip3 install -r /path/to/requirements.venv.txt` the file is in `./backend/src/scripts` if you are in the root of the `tersect_browser` folder.

 - If there are errors during the installation here, cat the requirements.txt file and install each tool individually.
 If the numpy install gives errors, run without the version specification.

 - Follow the installation instructions on the tersect-cli [GitHub page](https://github.com/tomkurowski/tersect?tab=readme-ov-file#macos) to install tersect CLI on your machine.

+- Note: It is recommended to install SAMtools manually prior to running the setup scripts.
+Although the script will try and install all the necessary tools, missing dependencies might cause errors.

 ### Generating the dataset

+A folder exists in the root directory of Elvis called `test-data`, containing the basic necessary files to run the setup scripts to generate the dataset.

-To generate the data set, copy the data in the `gp_data_copy` folder on Elvis to your selected database folder. i.e the value of `tbconfig.localDbPath`.
+To generate the dataset, copy the data in the `test-data` folder on Elvis to your selected database folder. i.e the value of `tbconfig.localDbPath`, as `gp_data_copy` folder.

-To test the setup script quickly, the test dataset at the root of tersect browser repository can be used. copy the TSI file and fasta file from Elvis to that folder.

-The credentials for elvis will be bundled with the submission in a credentials.txt file.
+The credentials for Elvis will be bundled with the submission in a credentials.txt file.

 Example `tbconfig.localDbPath` tree looks like this
 ```